NRA says New York 'blacklisting campaign' is driving it out of business

 The NRA’s lawsuit accuses New York of a campaign to deprive its members of “their First Amendment rights to speak freely about gun-related issues and defend the Second Amendment.”

-The NRA did not respond to request for comment.
-Cuomo’s office referred questions to its earlier press releases.
+The NRA did not respond to request for comment, but Cuomo doubled down on his position on Saturday.

+"Every time there's a shooting, politicians and the NRA offer American families nothing more than thoughts and prayers," Cuomo said.
+"If the NRA goes bankrupt because of the State of New York, they'll be in my thoughts and prayers."

+The governor then concluded his Saturday statement with a pithy: "I'll see you in court."